yo-yo-yo-jbo/generating_random_primes/README.md

 2. The fact that `Z*n` ([the multiplicative Group mod n](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n)) has the size `n-1`.
 That's just a different way of saying that there all numbers in the range `2,3,...,n-1` are coprime to `n`, so it's kind of a repetition of the definition.
 However, saying that `Z*n` is a Group is quite powerful, and, in fact, we will use a certain quality that goes a bit beyond that today.
 3. [Fermat's Little thorem](https://en.wikipedia.org/wiki/Fermat%27s_little_theorem) (not to be confused with [Fermat's Last theorem](https://en.wikipedia.org/wiki/Fermat's_Last_Theorem)!) which state that if `p` is a prime number then `a^p = a (mod p)` for every `a` that is coprime to `p`.
 Another way to formulate it that you might find in literature is `a^(p-1) = 1 (mod p)`, which is, of course, equivalent.

 We'll start with Fermat's Little theorem, since it's quite powerful.
 It's obvious if we find an `a` that is coprime to `n` such that `a^n` is not `1 (mod n)` then obviously it's a definite proof that `n` is not prime.
 Well, what happens otherwise?
-Of course we could
+Of course we couldn't check all values in the range due to the time complexity, so, in the spirit of probabilistic algorithms, we'd hope for a non-prime `n` there are many values of `a` that violate the equation in Fermat's Little theorem.
+Unfortunately, that's not the case, and, in fact, there are composite numbers (known as [Carmichael Numbers](https://mathworld.wolfram.com/CarmichaelNumber.html)) that *always* satisfy Fermat's Little theorem (for *every* `a`), even though they're composite.